eforbes24/brain-tokyo-workshop/README.md

 # Eden's WANNs

-This repo contains an augmentation of the brain-tokyo-workshop code for my thesis.
+This repo contains a forked augmentation of the brain-tokyo-workshop code for my thesis.
 Below is a running list of changes made from the original repo which can be found here: https://github.com/google/brain-tokyo-workshop

 The following files have been changed in the prettyNeatWann folder to try to implement the XOR problem: